Emergent Bell Phase in an Electro-Nanomechanical Quantum Simulator

 \textit{Zero-tunneling regime--} At \( t = 0 \), the electronic and phononic degrees of freedom are effectively uncoupled, and the ground state (GS) of the system is determined by the interplay between the electronic components of the Hamiltonian: \( \hat{H}_U \), \( \hat{H}_{\tilde{U}} \), and $ \hat{H}_V$.
 Therefore, the phononic part of the GS of the system can be taken as the vacuum state.
 For the uncoupled tubes at \(V = 0\), the only relevant parameter of the system is given by $\lambda = g_0^2/(U\omega_0)$, and the system trivially reduces to the single-CNT problem discussed in \cite{bhattacharya_phonon-induced_2021}, where two distinct GS configurations arise.
-In the weak-coupling regime (small values of \(\lambda\)), the GS in each tube corresponds to a \emph{"Mott insulating state"} (\emph{M}) in which each QD hosts at most one electron.
-As the coupling strength increases, a transition occurs to a \emph{''Paired state''} (\emph{P}), where electrons pair in the inner QDs due to the attractive interaction mediated by the phonons.
+In the weak-coupling regime (small values of \(\lambda\)), the GS in each tube corresponds to a \emph{\enquote{Mott insulating state}} (\emph{M}) in which each QD hosts at most one electron.
+As the coupling strength increases, a transition occurs to a \emph{\enquote{Paired state}} (\emph{P}), where electrons pair in the inner QDs due to the attractive interaction mediated by the phonons.
 At $\lambda=\lambda_c$, a transition between both regimes occurs.
-Using Eq.(3), the critical coupling strength is $\lambda_c=3/\pi^2$ if infinite modes for the phononic space are considered or $\lambda_c=\pi^2/32$ if a single mode is considered.
-For the uncoupled tube case, the GS of the system is simply a product state:
+Using Eq.
+(3), the critical coupling strength is $\lambda_c=3/\pi^2$ if infinitely many phononic modes are considered or $\lambda_c=\pi^2/32$ if a single mode is considered.
+For the uncoupled tube case, the GS of the system is simply a product state: \mbox{$\ket{GS}_{\scriptscriptstyle \mathcal{AB}} = \ket{M}_{\scriptscriptstyle \mathcal{A}} \ket{M}_{\scriptscriptstyle \mathcal{B}}$} in the weak-coupling regime; or \mbox{$\ket{GS}_{\scriptscriptstyle \mathcal{AB}} = \ket{P}_{\scriptscriptstyle \mathcal{A}} \ket{P}_{\scriptscriptstyle \mathcal{B}}$} in the strongly interacting limit.